• Skip to main content

 • Bring the dough together.
 Once on the work surface, continue to bring the dough together with floured hands by pressing it together.
 Fold it in half and then press flat.
 Do this again if needed to make the dough smoother.
 This incorporates air into the dough and makes it smoother without having to knead the dough with the risk of over working it.
 Gently flatten it out with your hands into a disc.

-• Prepare scone rounds and refrigerate.
-Add the two discs onto the prepared baking tray and brush each disc with the remaining cream.
-Either sprinkle the top with Demerara sugar or sprinkle flaked almonds over the top.
+Brush each disc with the remaining cream.
+Either sprinkle the top with demerara sugar or sprinkle flaked almonds over the top.
 You can do both on each disc if you like!
-Now the discs need to be cut into 6 wedges using a sharp knife.
+Cut each disc into 6 wedges using a sharp knife.

 • Bake.
 Bake for 25-35 minutes until the scones are risen and the tops are golden brown.